 "What I saw coming through was our grandchildren starting to hit that age, and they didn't have a clue what they wanted to do," she says.
 "I noticed that some of our kids were slipping through the gaps.
-They were finishing school, taking a gap year and then never going back to education.
-Or they'd go into some course or other that achieved nothing except accumulating debt."

-Aunty Kiwa was involved in the creation of Pūao-te-ata-tū, a landmark report that highlighted institutional racism towards Maori and emphasised the importance of whānau, hapū and iwi ...
+They were finishing school, taking a gap year and then never Aunty Kiwa was involved in the creation of Pūao-te-ata-tū, a landmark report that highlighted institutional racism towards Māori and emphasised the importance of whānau, hapū and iwi ...
 Her experiences made her a source of invaluable support and encouragement when her daughters created Te Whare Hauora - Ōtautahi Māori Women's Refuge.